Aviah/one-click-django-docs/project_ref.md

 **Settings**|**DEBUG=False**

 Static files are served directly by Nginx.
-Nginx serves the files from the STATIC_ROOT director (mysite/static_root), and does not pass the js or css request to django.
+Nginx serves the files from the `STATIC_ROOT` directory (`@server:/home/django/mysite/static_root`), and does **not** pass the js & css requests to django.

-Since the files are **not** served from the repository, every change to the static files in the repository requires update to the files in mysite/static_root:
+Since the files are **not** served from the repository, every change to the static files in the repository requires an update to the files in `mysite/static_root`:

     you@production-machine: python ~/myprojects/mysite/manage.py collectstatic
     you@production-machine: site-reload

-This update with collectstatic a is part of deployment, see [deployment](deployment.md).
+You don't have to run the above lines, since this update with `collectstatic`  is a part of the deployment, see [Deployment](deployment.md).

-Django identifies the correct file to serve with the static template tag, so you must use this tag in the templates for js,css files:
+Django identifies the correct file to serve with the `static` template tag, so you must use this tag in the templates:

 	<link href="{% static 'foo.css' %}" type="text/css" rel="stylesheet">
 	<script src="{% static 'bar.js' %}" type="text/javascript">

-*Note: The static tag is loaded in the base template. see [Coding Reference](coding_ref.md)*
+See the coding reference for [Templates](https://github.com/Aviah/one-click-django-docs/blob/master/coding_ref.md#templates)*

 **Testing**